 A: One of the advantages of an oral fluid collection is that the donor controls his or her sample under direct visual supervision.
-The "collector" really is an observer and has a small role in the "chain of custody"- the process most often challenged by donors.
+The "collector" really is an observer and has a small role in the "chain of custody," the process most often challenged by donors.
 If the donor wants to challenge the collection, the only person to challenge is him or herself.
-On average, an oral fluid collection with Oral-Eze takes just three to five (3-5) minutes.
+On average, an oral fluid collection with Oral-Eze takes just 3-5 minutes.
+You can download a white paper with greater detail about average collection times.